-Some home-support services are eligible for the tax credit.
+Some home-support services are eligible for the tax credit for home-support services for seniors.
 The services can be pay-per-use or provided under a contract, but they cannot be provided by your spouse or a dependant.

 The services can be provided by a business (for example, a self-employed person, a co-operative or a business in the social economy sector) or by a person you employ and who issues you an invoice.

-Only the cost of services gives entitlement to the tax credit for home-support services for seniors.
-The cost of supplies required to provide services is not included.
+Only the cost of services is eligible for the tax credit.
+The cost of supplies required to provide services is not.

 The following items are excluded from the cost of eligible services: